spacetimeki/mental-mapping-recon/example-commands.md

 ## Next Steps

-- Research, and a bunch of other things.
-To be continued in a different repository, perhaps?
+- More research.
+To be continued in a different repo, perhaps?